MaxiHenk/hi_decklink_ros2/README.md

 By default, the node will write this image.

-If you want this image to be keying on the input video:
+If you want this image to be keyed on the input video:

 	rosrun hi_decklink_ros subscriber _decklink_device:="DeckLink [model] ([input])" _topic:="image_ros" _keying:="True" _opacity:="150"